-As for the client’s interface, if you’ve used any Bitdefender products before, then you should feel right at home with this one as well.
+As for the client’s interface, if you’ve used any Bitdefender products before, you should also feel right at home with this one.

-As you can see, there’s a cool button saying Activate Premium VPN.
-This is because what you’re probably using now is the free version, which you automatically get if you subscribe to any of their other products.
+As you can see, a cool button says Activate Premium VPN.
+This is because you’re probably using the free version, which you automatically get if you subscribe to any of their other products.

 To access the premium version, just upgrade to the extra package.
 We’ll talk about the pricing in a second.